 - Food coloring (optional)

-- Step One Pour 2 cups cornstarch into a bowl
+Pour 2 cups of cornstarch into a bowl

-- Step Two Add 1 cup of water and stir to combine
+Add 1 cup of water into the bowl.
+Stir to combine.

 - If your oobleck is too watery, add a couple tablespoons of cornstarch and mix.

 - If you’re oobleck is too flaky or solid, add a couple tablespoons of water and mix.

 - If you want to make several colors of oobleck make them in separate batches and then dribble the colored oobleck together.